 The credit counseling requirement has many critics.
 One argument is that it is too little and too late for a debtor in bad enough financial shape to be on the brink of bankruptcy.
 Supporters of the requirement feel that it will weed out people who are in financial crisis because of their own voluntary behavior; however, counseling agencies have found that most people counseled have had legitimate problems not caused by their own recklessness.
-Dismissal of a bankruptcy case for not obtaining required counseling is seen by some as harsh treatment for a debtor facing foreclosure or repossession.
+Dismissal of a bankruptcy case for not obtaining required counseling is seen by some as a harsh treatment for a debtor facing foreclosure or repossession.
 Finally, depending on the interpretation of the judge, the dismissal could weaken the automatic stay in a subsequent bankruptcy filing.

 Consumers considering bankruptcy as a future option should contact our office to discuss the credit counseling requirement that is required before the bankruptcy filing.
-The experienced consumer and bankruptcy law attorneys at Great Lakes Bankruptcy Center, PLLC in Warren, Michigan can answer your questions and enroll you in an appropriate course with an approved credit counseling agency.
+The experienced consumer and bankruptcy law attorneys at Great Lakes Bankruptcy Center, PLLC in Mount Clemens, Michigan can answer your questions and enroll you in an appropriate course with an approved credit counseling agency.